-The Department of Bioregion is a 501(c)3 non-profit organization dedicated to placing bioregionalism into mainstream thought as a viable solution to many problems facing our society and planet today.
+The Department of Bioregion is an anti-racist and anti-colonial 501(c)3 non-profit organization dedicated to placing bioregionalism into mainstream thought as a viable solution to many problems facing our society and planet today.
 We seek to deepen our understanding and connection to our home places, and grow an interconnected network of bioregions and bioregional movements around North America and the world.

 We envision a world in which the Department of Bioregion is no longer necessary because people live in a a network of interconnected and independent bioregions, hubs and place based movements around the world that are regenerative, democratic and just with a higher quality of living for their inhabitants than the generation before them.